jkulak/guessy-guessy/README.md

     -   mount your current directory as `/app` inside the container `-v`
     -   run the sh shell `sh`, and allow you to interact with it `-ti`
     -   `-l` is needed so that aliases defined in the Dockerfile are available

+Run `docker exec -ti guessy-server sh -l` to login to an existing container (in case you want to work in more than one terminal window).

 ## Questions